 Pumpkin also contains the FODMAP fructans.
 I have listed pecans as an optional ingredient, which also contains fructans.
 These particular quantities per serving are below the tolerable amount for people with IBS per Monash; however, if you consume anything else containing fructans around the same time, you might run the risk of FODMAP stacking.
 Be sure to consult Monash's app before consuming other foods in addition to this bread.

-The equipment I use to make this pumpkin bread recipe includes:
+The equipment I use to make this Low FODMAP Pumpkin Bread recipe includes:

 This is actually a pretty easy recipe to prepare.
 It doesn't require a mixer - you can do everything by hand.